 A MODEL OF COMPENSATION DECISIONS

 A compensation program has a number of distinct component parts to it.
-These include a wage level, base pay, and variable pay.
+These include a pay level, base pay, and variable pay.
 These three combine to provide a pay rate for each employee in the organization, what can be called total cash compensation.
 Added to this are the benefits the organization offers.
-These added to the total cash compensation provides a figure for the total compensation that each employee receives.
+These added to the total cash compensation provide a figure for the total compensation that each employee receives.
 To bring all this together compensation administration requires a strategy, plans and controls.
 All these components are influenced by a number of environmental and organizational variables.
 Examples of these variables are the economic, social/cultural, and legal environments; and the organization's strategy and structure as well as the workforce.
 All these variables are represented in Figure 1-1 and described in the pages that follow.

 Figure 1-1.
 A model of compensation decisions and determinants